CyberSource/cybersource-oauth-samples-node/README.md

 This repository provides a simple sample application demonstrating OAuth authentication to CyberSource.

 While you can see a running example of this sample code at https://cybsoauthsample.azurewebsites.net/, in order to run this sample yourself you will need to request a new CyberSource test partner application credential.
 You can request a test partner account from mailto:developer@cybersource.com With that test account you will be able to log into our partner portal and create your test client application.
 You will provide a redirect URL so that it can be registered against your test application and you can generate your test client ID & shared secret.

+__NOTE: If you use our sample client certificates to quickly test your application you will need to request that your partner Common Name is set to www.paymentsdemo.com.
+See below for more details on Mutual Authentication.__

 See our full documentation at https://developer.cybersource.com/api/developer-guides/OAuth/cybs_extend_intro.html

 ## Usage